athomasq/athomasq.github.io/accident.md

 Now you have to remember that this was the mid 1990s.
 At the time, hedge funds were still a rather obscure corner of finance; they had none of the glamour (or notoriety) they have today.
 Quantitative investing was in its infancy; firms like Citadel, D E Shaw, Millennium and AQR were just a few years old, while others like Winton and Two Sigma hadn't yet been launched.
 Most people didn't know a hedge fund from a hedgehog.

 It was doubly hard given that I was in India.
 The country was just emerging from 40 years of soft socialism.
 Markets were either moribund or corrupt; people who worked with money were looked at with either suspicion or disdain.
-The best universities in India were very good indeed, but unlike the Ivies or Oxbridge, there was no pipeline linking their graduates to the analyst-associate-VP-MD path on Wall Street.
+The best universities in India produced excellent graduates, but unlike the Ivies or Oxbridge, there was no pipeline linking them to the analyst-associate-VP-MD path on Wall Street.

 Not helping matters was the fact that I was utterly clueless about finance.
 I didn't know the difference between a stock and a bond; I had only the faintest grasp of macroeconomics; and I confess that I too looked upon the business of money with a mixture of suspicion and disdain.